mem48/geocompr/main.md

 Many of these functions, including `rbind()` (for binding rows of data together) and `$<-` (for creating new columns) were developed for data frames.
 A key feature of `sf` objects is that they store spatial and non-spatial data in the same way, as columns in a `data.frame` (the geometry column is typically called `geometry`).
-`sf` objects also support `tibble` and `tbl` classes used in the tidyverse, allowing 'tidy' data analysis workflows to apply for spatial data.
+`sf` objects also support `tibble` and `tbl` classes used in the tidyverse, allowing 'tidy' data analysis workflows for spatial data.
 Thus **sf** enables the full power of R's data analysis capabilities to be unleashed on geographic data.
 Before using these capabilities it's worth re-capping how to discover the basic properties of vector data objects.
 Let's start by using base R functions for to get a measure of the `world` dataset: